lorenzo7741/copula/README.md

 $X = (X_1, X_2, ..., X_d)$ such that each $X_i$ is uniform in $[0, 1]$ and such that
 $C(x_1,...,x_d) = P(X_1\leq x_1,..., X_d\leq x_d)$

-The main result about copula is the Sklar's theorem.
-Sklar's Theorem is a fundamental theorem in the theory of copulas and provides a way to decompose any multivariate distribution function into marginals and a copula.
+The main result about copula is the Sklar's theorem: it provides a way to decompose any multivariate distribution function into marginals and a copula.

 ### Sklar's Theorem
-For any multivariate distribution function $F(x₁, x₂, ..., xn)$ of a random variable
+For any multivariate distribution function $F(x_1, x_2, ..., x_n)$ of a random variable
 $X = (X_1, X_2, ..., X_d)$ with arbitrary marginals, there exists a copula $C(u_1, ..., u_n)$ such that
 ```math
 F(x_1, x_2, \cdots, x_n) = C(F_1(x_1), F_2(x_2), \cdots, F_n(x_n))